madumlao/nenv-vars/README.md

 command substitution are not allowed.
 Lines beginning with `#` or any lines not in the format VAR=value will be ignored.

-Variables specified in the `~/.rbenv/vars` file will be set first.
-Then variables specified in `.rbenv-vars` files in any parent directories of the current directory will be set.
-Variables from the `.rbenv-vars` file in the current directory are set last.
+Variables specified in the `~/.jenv/vars` file will be set first.
+Then variables specified in `.jenv-vars` files in any parent directories of the current directory will be set.
+Variables from the `.jenv-vars` file in the current directory are set last.

-Use the `rbenv vars` command to print all environment variables in the order they'll be set.
+Use the `jenv vars` command to print all environment variables in the order they'll be set.

+## Version History (jenv)

+**1.2.0.1 (February 26, 2015)

+* Adapted rbenv-vars for jenv.

-## Version History
+## Version History (rbenv)

 **1.2.0** (January 9, 2013)